 Summary

 Whether it’s as elegant and simple as the Nike “swoosh” or the script font used in the Coca-Cola brand name for over a century, logos and brands make and support the image of a business regardless of its size.
-Similarly, a company without a straightforward and informative slogan infers that it hasn’t a clear mandate or mission.
-If either is omitted from your website, you’ll be at a significant disadvantage because of competitors who do have and regularly and repeatedly use them in all of their marketing materials.
+Similarly, a company without a straightforward and informative slogan infers it hasn’t a clear mandate or mission.
+If you omit either from your website, competitors who use them regularly and repeatedly in all their marketing materials will have a significant advantage over you.

-Additionally, you get the chance to once again use primary and related SEO keywords not only in the text that your website visitors read, but also in the text that they can’t read that’s embedded into those helpful alt tags!
+You get the chance to once again use primary and related SEO keywords not only in the text that your website visitors read but also in the text that they can’t read that’s embedded into those helpful alt tags!